Top Tyre Tips and How to Keep Them Safe

 Another helpful tip is to do a bit of role-playing.
 Imagine you’re driving down the motorway now on your old and neglected tyres, 40 miles from home, and you have a blowout.
 Once you’re on the hard shoulder, do you have the necessary safety equipment to secure you and your passengers?
 Then, do you have a spare wheel in the boot?
 If not, do you have a breakdown membership which includes recovery?
 If you do have a spare wheel, do you have your locking wheel nut, jack and socket tool to allow you to change the wheel?
 If this roleplay has given you a little bit of anxiety, then you can understand how important it is to have good, solid and reliable tyres on your car.
 By instilling a bit of the fear factor, you’re more likely to take preventative measures.

-The final helpful tip is to follow a 5 year and 10-year rule.
-After having the same set of tyres on for 5 years, they need to be inspected annually (typically during your MOT) to make sure they are still roadworthy.
-Once they’re 10 years old, you really need to look at replacing them.
+The final tip is to follow a 5 year and 10-year rule.
+This probably doesn't apply to many motorists but after having the same set of tyres on for 5 years, they need to be inspected annually (typically during your MOT) to make sure they are still roadworthy.
+Once they’re 10 years old, you really should replace them.
 Rubber will perish over time regardless of how much stress it is put through, meaning weaker tyre walls.
 This applies to your spare tyre too.

 If you now think that maybe you should pay more attention to your tyres, then see what’s on offer from Michelin.
 Find the right type of tyre that matches your driving style and your vehicle.
 Give yourself the best chance of staying safe on the roads.